derinmetcalfe/quantblazor/readme.md

 ## Features

-- **Multiple Pricing Models**: Choose from Black-Scholes, Binomial Tree, or Monte Carlo Simulation to price options.
+- **Multiple Pricing Models**: Choose from Black-Scholes, Binomial Tree, or Monte Carlo Simulation to price options
 - **Real-Time Data Retrieval**: User inputs are used to build the API request string that pulls data directly from the relevant endpoint, minimalising overhead
 - **Interactive Visualisations**:
-    - Historical adjusted closing price of the selected stock.
+    - Historical adjusted closing price of the selected stock
-    - Simulated price paths from the Monte Carlo Simulation.
+    - Simulated price paths from the Monte Carlo Simulation
-- **User-Friendly Interface**: Intuitive input fields and sliders for setting parameters.
+- **User-Friendly Interface**: Intuitive input fields and sliders for setting parameters
-- **Optimised Performance**: Leveraging computational optimisations and libraries for rapid calculations.
+- **Optimised Performance**: Leveraging computational optimisations and libraries for rapid calculations

 ## Models Implemented